cn0047/stash/mongoDb/README.md

 // hint
 db.inventory.find( { type: 'food' } ).hint( { type: 1 } ).explain()
 db.inventory.find( { type: 'food' } ).hint( { type: 1, name: 1 } ).explain()

+// BSON-document size limit = 16MB
+// In MongoDB, operations are atomic at the document level.
+No single write operation can change more than one document.

 // INSERT
 // MongoDB always adds the _id field